Search

 Film Review – Treacle Jr

-Jamie Thraves’ third low-budget feature film, Treacle Jr, is an uncommercial but oddly memorable effort, shot mostly in exotic Dulwich and Herne Hill, South London.
+Jamie Thraves’ third feature film, Treacle Jr, is a low-budget endeavor that, while uncommercial, leaves a strangely lasting impression.
+The film was primarily shot in the picturesque neighborhoods of Dulwich and Herne Hill, located in South London.

 by Helena Bryanlith